You’ll enjoy a full range of well-developed public services, in some respects world-leading.

 Day to day commuting is often by car.
 However increasingly, people cycle or jog to work (many employers offer showers).
 There are good bus networks in cities and towns, and Auckland and Wellington also have commuter rail.
 Taxis are available everywhere and in some places so are ferries, for example from Auckland City to Devonport or Waiheke Island.

-The banking system in New Zealand is highly computerised and advanced – in fact nearly 60% of New Zealanders use internet banking every week, although there are still plenty of branches if you prefer the personal touch.
+The banking system in New Zealand is highly computerised and advanced – in fact, one major bank reported in 2013 that clients were choosing mobile, internet or ATM banking for 90% of their transactions.
+However, there are still plenty of branches if you prefer the personal touch.

-Banks in New Zealand have plenty of experience in dealing with migrants, so you’ll be in good hands when setting up your new accounts.
+Banks in New Zealand have lots of experience in helping migrants, so you’ll be in good hands when setting up your new accounts.
 In fact, each of the six major banks in New Zealand have dedicated migrant banking specialists to help you.

-Cards are the most common form of payment in New Zealand and ATMs are on dotted along most main shopping streets.
-New Zealand has the highest use of electronic transactions in the world.
+Cards are the most common form of payment in New Zealand and ATMs are dotted along most main shopping streets.
+Figures for 2013 show about 2/3 of total spending in New Zealand was done with cards, twice the international average.

 The New Zealand Government department that collects taxes is called Inland Revenue, or IRD.
 It’s similar to the IRS in the United States or HMRC in the United Kingdom.